metacritical/killport/README.md

 # killport

-`killport` is a command-line utility for killing processes listening on specific ports.
+`killport` is a just for gigs, command-line utility for killing processes listening on specific ports.
 It's designed to be simple, fast, and effective.
 Its a simple bash script and works on Linux and macOS.

 ## Features